Special Ceremonies For Special Days

-As a wilderness program for at-risk youth, celebration and ceremony are a big part of life at RedCliff Ascent (RCA).
+As a wilderness program for at-risk youth, celebration and ceremony are a big part of life at RedCliff Ascent.
 Staff members have flexibility in how they make sure that special days are kept special.
-However, over the more than two decades RCA has been helping troubled youth, RCA has developed a few unique traditions when celebrating the holidays.
+However, over the more than two decades RedCliff Ascent has been helping troubled youth, RedCliff Ascent has developed a few unique traditions when celebrating the holidays.
 Many of the holidays involve special ceremonies and meals as part of the celebration.
 Being away from family during the holiday season is hard for troubled teens and their families.
 RedCliff Ascent works hard to make sure that holidays are a time of celebration.

-When the air becomes crisp, the leaves turn color, and pumpkin spice flavored things return to the stores, people start thinking about celebrating Halloween.
-RCA is no exception.
+When the air becomes crisp, the leaves turn color, and pumpkin spice flavored things return to the stores, and people start thinking about celebrating Halloween.
+RedCliff Ascent is no exception.